Carlos Sanabria: Kansas City Royals

 On October 30, 2020, Sanabria was claimed off waivers by the Kansas City Royals.
 On December 1, Sanabria was designated for assignment by Kansas City.
 The following day, the Royals non-tendered Sanabria, making him a free agent.
 On December 12, Sanabria re-signed with the Royals organization on a minor league contract.
 He was assigned to the Double-A Northwest Arkansas Naturals to begin the 2021 season.

 Sanabria split the 2021 season with Double-A Northwest Arkansas and the Triple-A Omaha Storm Chasers, making 38 appearances.
 He went 5-0 with a 3.86 ERA and 59 strikeouts.
 Sanabria became a free agent following the season.

 Detroit Tigers

 On February 5, 2022, Sanabria signed a minor league contract with the Detroit Tigers.
 Sanabria did not play in a game in 2022, missing the year due to a rib injury and a personal matter.
 The Tigers released Sanabria on March 3, 2023.

 Kansas City Monarchs

 On March 6, 2023, Sanabria signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+Sanabria appeared in 5 games for Kansas City, but struggled to a 13.50 ERA with 3 strikeouts in 5 1/3 innings of work.
+He was released by the team on May 30.

+Gary SouthShore RailCats

+On February 16, 2024, Sanabria signed with the Gary SouthShore RailCats of the American Association of Professional Baseball.
+In 28 games (14 starts) for Gary, he struggled to a 1–9 record and 6.39 ERA with 82 strikeouts across 81 2/3 innings pitched.
+He became a free agent following the season.